AriFordsham/GHCWiki/sql-like-comprehensions.md

 - Add associativity back in
 - Add desugaring support for parallel arrays as well as lists: every other part of the compiler should already handle these seamlessly
-- Extend all list comprehension desugaring to "big" tuples: this will let it deal gracefully with the case where we need to bind an intermediate tuple of size exceeding the maximum tuple size

-  - This limitation was present in head at the time work was started, but the extensions have made it more acute
-  - It only causes problems when you are binding more things than the maximum tuple size of GHC (62 currently), which is pretty unlikely!